CrazyTim/spin-wheel/README.md

 ## Motivation

 - Easy to read code.
-- Vanilla JS, modular, simple API, no dependencies.
+- Vanilla JS (ES6), simple API, no dependencies.
 - Easy to implement and skin ([see examples](https://crazytim.github.io/spin-wheel/example/)).
 - Interactive with mouse/touch gestures.